 - Talk about the architecture of the museum

-Check out the current exhibitions and plan your museum path accordingly.
+Check out the current exhibitions and plan your visit accordingly.
 Remember children do tire and repeated visits to the museum are always wonderful.
 It is exciting for children to see things they recognize and makes them eager to experience more.

 Currier Museum Art Center